Anderson Ravens and Lady Ravens: Men's Soccer

-Cross country teams
+Cross Country Teams

 The men's cross country team has won 14 conference titles since 1988, having perfect scored twice, 16 most valuable runner awards, and 5 freshmen of the year awards (since 2000).
 In addition, they have won 11 coach of the year awards.
 The women's cross country team has also won conference awards since 1993 including, 11 conference titles, 11 most valuable runner awards, 4 freshmen of the year awards (since 2000), and 10 coach of the year awards.